CiMillan/Data-Science-setup/README.md

 Once again, quit **all your opened terminal windows** (`Cmd` + `Q`) and restart one.

-Let's create the virtual environment for ´myproject´:
+Let's create the virtual environment for `myproject`:

 ```bash
 pyenv virtualenv 3.8.12 myproject